mrmurilo75/mrmurilo75.github.io/_projects/curso-dev/class-notes/day-8-and-9.md

 The inception issue is an analysis of the project goals and strategy.
 A "reality check" for the project idea and **why it exists**.

 As an example, see the [inception issue][tabnews-inception-issue] for the tabnews project.

+---

+## Gamification of Progress

+When planning your project think of your favorite game's **progression system**!

+More than likely, your game will have achievements, story points, missions, and tasks.
+They need be **as clear and simple as possible**, and **get feedback upon completion**.

+At the start the tasker are more descriptive.
+They need show you the mechanics of the game.
+Once you understand that then they can be a bit more broad, but the objetive needs to remain clear.
+The steps can only be abstracted once they become trivial.

+It is also important to try and help when the player get stuck.
+It might be that they forgot a mechanic, or got sidetracked and forgot a step.
+In these cases, showing the smaller steps will likely be big help.

+Once an objective is complete **give feedback** (remember the importance of a [feedback system][class-notes-day-8-and-9]).
+This will keep boosting their motivation for the next task.

+### Dopamine

+All of these mechanics are based on the brain's dopamine reward system.

+The dopanime releases happen in 3 stages:

+1. Startup - Dopamine is release when you start a task.
+Your physiology changes to prepare you for it (like making you more alert).
+2. Progress - Receiving feedback that progress is being made also releases dopamine.
+3. Conclusion - When the task is done, dopamine is also released.
+It makes the experience stick and boost your motivation to repeat the process.